About Me and this Site

 Collaborators

-Many of the projects detailed in these pages could not have happened without the enthusiastic particaption of my fellow adventurers:
+Many of the projects detailed in these pages could not have happened without the enthusiastic participation of my fellow adventurers:

 Jay Wilson

 I met Mr. Wilson in 8th grade and we've been best of friends ever since.
-We later went to university together; he graduated with a degree in Computer Engineering and is currently Chief Technology Officer at RMS Networks in Fort Lauderdale, Florida.
+We later went to university together; he graduated with a degree in Computer Engineering and is currently employed at SapientNitro.

 Mark Miller